pactumjs/pactum/docs/api-testing.md

 });
 ```

-Use multiple `returns` methods to return array of custom response from the received JSON.
+Use multiple `returns` to return an array of custom responses from the received JSON.

 ```javascript
 const pactum = require('pactum');